hyperhq/docs.hyper.sh-hyper/GettingStarted/deploy_a_sample_app.md

 	$ hyper run mongo -v vol-z93clfg6:/data

-### 5. Acess your container
+### 5. Access your container

-The following command setup a remote shell session between your local computer and the container:
+You can "login" the container using the following command:

 	$ hyper exec mongo /bin/sh

-NOTE: the connection is fully encrypted with the Hyper_ credential on your local computer.
+NOTE: the connection is fully encrypted with the credential configured at your local computer.

 ### 6. Launch the container and connect with database

 	$ hyper run rocketchat/rocket.chat --public_ip=211.98.26.201

 ### Done!